 2. Ride out the frustrations

 All couples fight.
 That is natural, but especially so with the uncertainty that is going on around the world right now.
 However, if you want to maintain a healthy long-distance relationship, then you should still try to live by the golden rule of not going to bed with unresolved conflict.
 This is especially important for couples with differences in the time zone in addition to their distance.
 Feelings of loneliness and being heard cause tensions in most relationships.
 It is incredibly important to be open and honest with your partner when loneliness hits, as it will, and is natural to do so.
 So, as well as talking things through, talk to your partner about how you wish to resolve the issues that may arise.
 Tensions are incredibly high all around the world so make sure you give each other the grace and patience as you ride out your frustrations.
+Being in a relationship normally involved a sexual element, so living long-distance makes that part of your relationship impossible, unless you invest in something like Wink wink sex toys to get you through this long spell without feeling you’re missing out on sex too much.

 3. Live your own life